cohere-ai/cohere-compass-sdk/README.md

 The Compass SDK is a Python library that allows you to parse documents and insert them into a Compass index.

-In order to parser documents, the Compass SDK relies on the Compass Parser API, which is a RESTful API that receives files and returns parsed documents.
+In order to parse documents, the Compass SDK relies on the Compass Parser API, which is a RESTful API that receives files and returns parsed documents.
 This requires a hosted Compass server.

 The Compass SDK provides a `CompassParserClient` that allows to interact with the parser API from your